7 Common Mistakes Made When Moving Overseas

 How to avoid it?

-Be exceptionally wary of moving estimates that seem too good to be true.
+Exercise extreme caution when considering moving estimates that appear excessively favorable.
 Get at least three in-person or virtual video surveys and detailed, binding quotes.

 4. Packing Panic: Bringing Too Much & The Wrong Things